teki97/DM-TFD/README.md

 We adopt **K1 = 5** in the skipping Conv block where K1 represents the size of the convolutional kernel in the skipping Conv block.
 Empirically, the ideal range of the kernel size is from 1 to 7.
 There are the experimental results about K1 = 3, 5, 7 in the following:

 <img src="https://github.com/teki97/DM-TFD/blob/master/fig/k1.png" width = "500" height = "175" align=center />

+The TFD result of K1 = 3 has some residual interfernces around interaction point, and it seems that it looks sharper than the results of larger kernel size, e.g., K1 = 7.
+Though there

 ### Discussion on the selection of kernel size in the BAM